Robofied/Awesome-Computer-Vision-Guide/src/07 - Blurring And Smoothing/ReadMe.md

 The operation works like this: keep this kernel above a pixel, add all the 25 pixels below this kernel, take the average, and replace the central pixel with the new average value.

+## **How to apply padding in image using OpenCV ?**

+We learned to use convolution to operate on images.
+One problem that naturally arises is how to handle the boundaries.

+**`Important Question`**

+How can we convolve them if the evaluated points are at the edge of the image?

+For example, if you want to smooth an image using a **`Gaussian 3×3 filter`**, then, when processing the left-most pixels in each row, you need pixels to the left of them, that is, outside of the image.
+You can let these pixels be the same as the left-most image pixels ("replicated border" extrapolation method), or assume that all the non-existing pixels are zeros ("constant border" extrapolation method), and so on.
+OpenCV enables you to specify the extrapolation method.
+For details, see [BorderTypes](https://docs.opencv.org/master/d2/de8/group__core__array.html#ga209f2f4869e304c82d07739337eae7c5)

+What most of OpenCV functions do is to copy a given image onto another slightly larger image and then automatically pads the boundary.
+This way, the convolution can be performed over the needed pixels without problems (the extra padding is cut after the operation is done).

+In this tutorial, we will briefly explore two ways of defining the extra padding (border) for an image:

+- **`BORDER_CONSTANT`** : Pad the image with a constant value (i.e. black or 0)

+- **`BORDER_REPLICATE`** : The row or column at the very edge of the original is replicated to the extra border.

+This will be seen more clearly in the Code section.
 ## **Averaging/Mean filter - Linear filter**

 In the picture below we can see that the input image on the left is processed with the averaging filter (box filter).
 Here, all the coefficient values have the same value of 1/9.
 After we have applied convolution operator, we have generated our output image on the right.
 It is good to know that as a filter size increases our image will become more blurred.